 - Certain medical conditions such as rheumatoid arthritis, diabetes and hypothyroidism

-- A wrist injury such as a fracture
+- A wrist injury such as a fracture or dislocation

 - A family history of the condition.

-The risk of developing CTS can be increased by activities or occupations that involve prolonged and highly repetitious flexion or extension of the wrist, especially when a forceful grip is required.
+The risk of developing CTS can be increased by activities or occupations that involve prolonged and highly repetitious flexion (bending) or extension (straightening) of the wrist, especially when a forceful grip is required.
 Hand-transmitted vibration is also thought to increase risk.
 However there is no conclusive evidence to link keyboard and computer work with the development of CTS.
 In the majority of cases the cause will be unknown (idiopathic).

 The doctor will take a full medical history, discussing symptoms and the activities/situations that worsen them.
 The affected hand will be examined and an assessment of the ways in which the hand is used will be made.
 The doctor may also perform several simple tests on the affected hand to see if the symptoms can be induced.

 If the initial examination clearly indicates the presence of CTS then further tests may not be required.
 However, if there is doubt about the diagnosis then nerve conduction tests may be required.
 These tests measure how quickly nerves can transmit electrical impulses.
 CTS may be indicated if impulses along the median nerve are slowed in the carpal tunnel.
 This is a specialised test and a referral to a specialist will be required in order for this test to be performed.

 Ultrasound or MRI scans may be recommended in some cases to confirm compression of the median nerve.
 Blood tests may also be performed to rule out other possible causes for the symptoms.